Spectari-code/Roll-a-Ball/README.md

 ## How to run the game?

-Donwload the "Builds" folder and run the .exe inside.
+Download the "Builds" folder and run the .exe inside.

 ## Interested in the C# code?